CTFd/docs/content/en/docs/Deployment/_index.md

 By default CTFd will create a SQLite database if no database server has been configured.

-> **note**
->
+{{% alert title="Note" color="info" %}}
-> CTFd makes use of the JSON data type which your database backend must
+CTFd makes use of the JSON data type which your database backend must support.
-> support.

-> **note**
->
+{{% /alert %}}

+{{% alert title="Note" color="info" %}}
-> CTFd is typicaly used with MySQL, MariaDB, or SQLite.
-Using CTFd with
-> Postgres is uncommon and could be deprecated in any version.
-Even
-> though Postgres may be part of the CTFd test suite, using Postgres as
-> your database backend is at your own peril.
-Any issues raised
+CTFd is typicaly used with MySQL, MariaDB, or SQLite.
+Using CTFd with Postgres is uncommon and could be deprecated in any version.
+Even though Postgres may be part of the CTFd test suite, using Postgres as your database backend is at your own peril.

-> regarding Postgres support will carry the expectation that the issue
-> author write an accompanying pull request to resolve said issue.
+Any issues raised regarding Postgres support will carry the expectation that the issue author write an accompanying pull request to resolve said issue.
+{{% /alert %}}

 ### Caching Server